Christian Baptism (1999 wording)

 Baptism is for those who confess Jesus Christ as Lord and Saviour and commit themselves to follow Christ in obedience as members of the local church.
 Baptism is for those who understand its meaning, are able to be accountable to Christ and the church, and voluntarily request it on the basis of their faith response to Jesus Christ.

 We practice water baptism by immersion administered by the local church.
 Local congregations may receive into membership those who have been baptized by another mode on their confession of faith.
 Persons who claim baptism as infants and wish to become members of a Mennonite Brethren congregation are to receive baptism on their confession of faith.

 Word Count: 241

-Baptism is for all those who repent and confess Jesus Christ as Lord and Saviour, have received the Holy Spirit, and pledge to live as disciples of Jesus in all of life.
-Baptism is for those who understand its basic meaning, are able to be accountable to Christ and the church, and request it voluntarily ⁴
+Baptism is for all those who repent and confess Jesus Christ as Lord and Saviour, have received the Holy Spirit, and pledge to live as disciples who obey Jesus in all of life.
+Baptism is for those who understand its basic meaning, are able to be accountable to Christ and the church, and request it voluntarily.

-Local churches baptize by immersion those God has redeemed, and joyfully welcome and disciple each of them into full participation as members of the congregation. ⁸ Local churches also joyfully welcome Christian disciples baptized elsewhere, regardless of mode, if they were baptized upon their own confession of faith. ⁹
+The local church baptizes believers by immersion and joyfully welcomes and disciples them into full participation as members of the congregation.
+The local church also joyfully welcomes Christian disciples baptized elsewhere, regardless of mode, if they were baptized upon their own confession of faith.

-The local congregation invites those who claim baptism prior to their own confession of faith to receive baptism as a testimony to their own faith and their desire to be incorporated into the local church family. ¹⁰
+The local church invites those who claim baptism prior to their own confession of faith and who desire to be members of a Mennonite Brethren congregation to receive baptism as a testimony to their own faith.

 Word Count: 294